jsolderitsch/ESP32Controller/docs/controllers.md

 The clone pictured above (no button markings) was advertised online as a PS 3 clone.
 But when connected using the bluepad32 demo, it self-identifies as an XBox controller when paired with the Y plus PS3 button combination.

-In general, this and other PS 3 controller clones do **not** perform as well as the PS 4 or Nimbus when used with the ESP32 controller.
+In general, this and other PS 3 controller clones do **NOT** perform as well as the PS 4 or Nimbus when used with the ESP32 controller.

 A pair of these controllers was bought on Amazon for less than $30.